 - Notifies and maintains close communication with elected and other officials.
-Coordinates closely with JIC and Agency Coordinator(s) to get consistent early messages out before media releases. - Develops an action plan to ensure regular communication and coordination with appropriate elected officials and submit draft of plan to LOFR for review and approval. - Leads the development of Elected Officials and VIP meetings. - Manages VIP visits and tours at the ICP.
+Coordinates closely with JIC and Agency Coordinator(s) to get consistent early messages out before media releases. - Develops an action plan to ensure regular communication and coordination with appropriate elected officials and submit a draft of the plan to LOFR for review and approval. - Leads the development of Elected Officials and VIP meetings. - Manages VIP visits and tours at the ICP.
 Identifies and tracks developing and potential issues of concern.
-Reports these issues to the LOFR who will pass them on to the UC/JIC. - Coordinates with the LOFR when arranging logistics for tours for elected officials. - Identifies and maintains lists and contact information of elected officials and other key stakeholders. - Keeps LOFR informed if any elected official adverse feelings/relationship challenges develop.
+Reports these issues to the LOFR who will pass them on to the UC/JIC. - Coordinates with the LOFR when arranging logistics for tours for elected officials. - Identifies and maintains lists and contact information of elected officials and other key involved or interested parties. - Keeps LOFR informed if any elected official adverse feelings/relationship challenges develop.